 Dr. Keiter is on the faculty at Mary Baldwin College, where she currently serves as Music Department Chair.
 Her work at Mary Baldwin led her to develop an interest in the music of women composers, and in 2005, she developed an all-women composers program of solo piano works, in honor of the bicentenary year of pianist and composer Fanny Mendelssohn Hensel (1805-1847).
-In February 2014, she will be the featured soloist with the Waynesboro Symphony, performing Florence B. Price’s Concerto in One Movement.
+In February 2014, she was the featured soloist with the Waynesboro Symphony, performing Florence B. Price’s Concerto in One Movement.

 Sharon Barnes (ADP)